Working with Data via API

 Params:

-• _page: (optional) set the page number of data to fetch
+_page_size: (optional) set the page size of the response_page: (optional) set the page number of data to fetch

-Submit Report Export Job#
+Submit Report Export Job

 In order to download the CSV or Excel for a report's result set, you will need to use the following: